Back England to start build-up with bang

-England kick off their preparations for a home Women’s Euros this summer with an intriguing friendly with Belgium.

-Their match against world number 20 Belgium is one of three friendlies taking place in June.
-Sarina Wiegman’s side will also be taking on the Netherlands and Switzerland.
+It is fewer than three few weeks until hosts England start their tournament at home to Austria at Old Trafford, with Thursday's match against Belgium Sarina Wiegman’s first opportunity to start formulating what her first choice starting XI may be.

+The Lionesses will also face holders the Netherlands, at Elland Road, and travel to Switzerland before the tournament begins on July 6.

-This will be a good benchmark for the Lionesses, as Belgium have lost just one match since the start of 2021 - a run of 11 games - and have won five of their past seven.
+Belgium, ranked 20th in the world, will provide a decent benchmark for Wiegman and her team having won five of their past seven fixtures and lost just once since the start of 2021 - a run of 11 matches.

-It is also likely to be Fran Kirby's first match since February with the forward having been beset by fatigue problems.
-She was named in England's 23-player squad on Wednesday.

-When the two sides last met in August 2019, England threw away a two-goal lead and relied on a late penalty from Nikita Parris to rescue a 3-3 draw in Leuven.
+When these sides last met a fraction under three years ago, England led by two goals in Leuven only to throw that away and require a late Nikita Parris penalty to rescue a 3-3 draw.

-This time around though, anything less than a win for the home side will send alarm bells ringing, with England's opening match at the Euros against Austria taking place at Old Trafford on July 6.

-After all, England are ranked 12 places higher than Belgium as the eighth-best side in the world right now - the sixth-best European outfit.

-The Lionesses are heavy favourites at 1/7 to win this match and continue their 11-match unbeaten run.
-That stretch has seen victories over Germany and impressive draws with Canada and Spain.
-All three of those teams vastly outrank Belgium.
+Only a win will do in Wolverhampton.
+England are rightly 1/7 for victory as they head into the contest unbeaten in 11 - a run which has included wins over Germany and draws with highly-ranked Canada and Spain - and 12 places higher than the Belgians in the FIFA world rankings.

-ENGLAND TO WIN AND OVER 3.5 GOALS at 6/4 makes appeal with Sky Bet.
-It’s a bet that has come through in eight of England’s past 11 matches.
+The 6/4 about ENGLAND TO WIN AND OVER 3.5 GOALS with Sky Bet appeals greatly - a winner in eight of England's 11 games during their unbeaten sequence.

 Odds correct at 1700 BST (15/06/22)